vanjac/su-extensions/README.md

 ### Known issues
 These are a result of the limitations of Ruby extensions.
 - If you undo a command while Hide Back Faces is enabled, it will temporarily pause to avoid clearing Redo commands.
 It resumes automatically when you make any other change.
-- Select All and box select will only select visible faces.
+- Select All and box-select will only select visible faces.
 (Triple-clicking will select all connected faces, even hidden.)
-- When deleting a selected face that's hidden, some edges will appear to remain.
+- When deleting selected faces/edges that are hidden, some edges will appear to remain.
 Just move the camera and they'll disappear.
 - It can be slow with large numbers of faces in a single object